How To Start a Successful Yoga Blog: Tips From BWY Yoga Teacher, George Watts, Who Has Published 300+ Posts Since 2010

-The reason is because Youtube is now the second largest search engine on the planet.
+The reason is that Youtube is now the second-largest search engine on the planet.
 Only Google is bigger.

 All you need to do is record a short video about the blog post (I use a screencasting software called Camtasia), and upload it to YouTube.
 Write a good description under the YouTube video.
-Be sure to add a URL link in the first line of the description to your website.
-That will get you more clicks to your website.
+Be sure to add a URL link in the first line of the description of your website.
+That will get you more clicks on your website.